madforstrength/chotu/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any enhancements or bug fixes.

+# Future Improvements

+Here are some ideas for future enhancements to Chotu:

+- **LangChain Integration:** Use LangChain to enable multi-step workflows, conversational memory, and more advanced agent planning.
+- **Multi-Tool Orchestration:** Allow the agent to chain multiple tool calls and LLM responses for complex tasks.
+- **Conversational Memory:** Add persistent or session-based memory so Chotu can remember previous interactions and context.
+- **Custom Tool Support:** Integrate more APIs and tools (e.g., Slack, Jira, cloud providers) for broader automation.
+- **Retrieval-Augmented Generation:** Add support for searching documentation, code, or knowledge bases to improve answers.
+- **Web UI:** Build a simple web interface for easier interaction and sharing.
+- **Authentication & Security:** Add support for secure secrets management and user authentication.
+- **Better Error Handling:** Improve robustness and user feedback for tool failures and edge cases.

+Contributions and suggestions are welcome!

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.